 Coronavirus – FAQs on staffing decisions when reopening workplaces15 July 2021

-Employers are facing many employment law issues as restrictions begin to be eased and more employees can come back to work.
-These FAQs cover specific issues in relation to deciding which employees should stay at home and what happens if employees do not want to return to work.
+Employers are facing many employment law issues as the guidance on working safely during the Covid-19 pandemic continues to evolve.
+These FAQs cover specific issues in relation to deciding which employees should stay at home and what happens if employees do not want to come to work.

 How to mitigate the risk of employment claims about working during Covid-19 – a table08 July 2021